geraldthewes/RScythica/README.md

 * S Dataframes are partioned.

-* Partitions are further broken into large splits, typically 64MB in size for efficiency
+* Partitions are further broken into large splits for efficiency

 For more defails, check the R Package documentation.